EugenioPetulla/wp-docker/README.md

 ## Changelog

+- 3.1: Switch to the official welaika/wordmove container
 - 3.0: Switch to an updated WordMove container
 - 2.2: Add default Movefile
 - 2.1: Add WordMove container